 85%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a well-crafted description that clearly communicates the skill's purpose and when to use it.
-It excels at specificity and completeness with explicit trigger guidance.
+It excels at specificity and completeness with explicit trigger conditions.
 The main weakness is trigger term coverage - it could benefit from additional natural language variations users might employ when wanting to save or export investigation results.

 Suggestions